catrone3/shadowrunNotes/Corps (Local)/FRFZ/Aurora Warrens/Aurora Village Medical Center.md

 Following a rebranding, the Aurora Village Medical Center now caters to more than just athletes.
 However, only corporate citizens are allowed to get care at the facility.

 The irony of having a top-tier medical facility built right on the edge of one of the poorest districts in North America is not lost on the folks who work at the facility.
-The ZDF have increased patrols in and around the facility, ensuring that transit through the Warrens to the medical center remains safe.
+The [[../../../Factions/FRFZ/Zone Defense Force|ZDF]] have increased patrols in and around the facility, ensuring that transit through the Warrens to the medical center remains safe.

 District: [[../../../Locations/FRFZ/Aurora Warrens|Aurora Warrens]]
 Source: #6th